darwins-challenge/fly-me-to-the-moon/manuscript/Fitness.md

 }
 ```

-## Moonlander
-Seeing that the fitness function is of such importance.
-We would like to
-challenge the reader to come up with a good fitness function for herself.

 ## Exercises
 1. Determine the program length of a Nadezhda program and include it in the score.
 2. How would you extend the Nadezhda ScoreCard to include weight factors for the
    different parts of the score?
-3. How would you score an AGC program?
-4. Write a fitness function for Moonlander programs and explore what differences
-   is has on the evolution.